mysticcoders/www/_posts/2011-02-06-how-to-setup-a-wicket-application-with-nginx-and-jetty.markdown

 }
 </pre>
-<p>So far so good.
+So far so good.
 The app does essentially what we want, hosts in Jetty under the context path /mysticpaste while offering it up on the root path via nginx and our users.
 Under this configuration you'll see a slight problem however, in that the cookie path isn't being properly set due to the proxy.
-In Apache we would just use <a href="http://httpd.apache.org/docs/current/mod/mod_proxy.html#proxypassreversecookiepath" target="_blank">ProxyPassReverseCookiePath</a>, but this doesn't appear to be an option in nginx anywhere I could find.</p>
+In Apache we would just use <a href="http://httpd.apache.org/docs/current/mod/mod_proxy.html#proxypassreversecookiepath" target="_blank">ProxyPassReverseCookiePath</a>, but this doesn't appear to be an option in nginx anywhere I could find.\n
-<p>Next best thing, add a context-param to our web.xml and change the SessionPath that Jetty uses to be root instead of /mysticpaste.</p>
+Next best thing, add a context-param to our web.xml and change the SessionPath that Jetty uses to be root instead of /mysticpaste.\n
 <pre lang="xml" colla="+">
     <context-param>
         <param-name>org.mortbay.jetty.servlet.SessionPath</param-name>
         <param-value>/</param-value>
     </context-param>
 </pre>
-<p>All works as it did with Apache, and you get some nginx goodness mixed in.</p>
+All works as it did with Apache, and you get some nginx goodness mixed in.\n